django-cms/django-cms/docs/reference/cli.rst

 ``cms copy``
 ============

-The ``copy`` command is used to copy content from one language or site to antther.
+The ``copy`` command is used to copy content from one language or site to another.

 It has two sub-commands: